 This policy addresses how Glen Eira College aims to prevent and respond to student bullying behaviour.
-Glen Eira College recognises that there are many other types of inappropriate student behaviours that do not meet the definition of bullying which are also unacceptable at our college.
-These other inappropriate behaviours will be managed in accordance with our Student Code of Conduct and Student Wellbeing and Engagement Policy and Equal Opportunity policy.
+Glen Eira College recognises that there are many other types of inappropriate student behaviours that do not meet the definition of bullying which are also unacceptable at our school.
+These other inappropriate behaviours will be managed in accordance with our Student Code of Conduct and Student Wellbeing and Engagement Policy and Inclusion and Diversity policy.